AstarNetwork/astar-docs-v3/docs/about/networks.md

 ### Zombienet

 With Zombienet users can download arbitrary Relay Chain and parachain binaries (or use images) to setup a configurable local test network.
 Users will have access to all privileged actions on the Relay Chain and parachains, which simplifies testing.
-For more information about Zombienet, check out the [Build Environment](https://docs.astar.network/docs/build/environment/zombienet-testing) chapter.
-[INSERT PROPER LINK]
+For more information about Zombienet, check out the [Build Environment](/docs/build/build-on-layer-1/environment/zombienet-testing.md).

 ## Testnets

-### Shibuya (Substrate)
+### Shibuya

 Shibuya has nearly the same chain specifications as Shiden & Astar, and provides an ideal environment for developers to test and debug, prior to launching their dApp on mainnet.
 Shibuya is running as a parachain of the Tokio Relay Chain, which is managed internally by the Astar team, and supports Shibuya, only, as test parachain.